We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step #3 Turn OFF the AC Unit

-Turn off the AC unit while also keeping the other appliances and lights off.
-In other words, turn off everything using the problematic circuit breaker.
+Turn off the AC unit.
+If you’re dealing with a small unit like a portable or window air conditioner, try also keeping the other appliances on that circuit off.
+In other words, turn off everything using the problematic circuit breaker (for installed central/ductless units, these will have their own circuit).
 This is a crucial step to determine which appliance between the AC and the breaker is the culprit.

 Step #4 Reset the Breaker